Kursaal is an installment tale which is part of a regular challenge involving the use of three given prompts

 FORTUNE FAVOURS (Episode 54)

-Isabella la Gaya, the fascinating crystal-gazer Twittering met on his first visit, greeted him at the Kursaal entrance.
-Isabella's pet project was post-mortem photography and she was well-pleased with her latest additions.
+Isabel la Gaya, the fascinating crystal-gazer Twittering met on his first visit, greeted him at the Kursaal entrance.
+Isabel's pet project was post-mortem photography and she was well-pleased with her latest additions.

 "We will make this undertaking our personal joint venture," she assured taking him by the arm.